Hosted by Executive Platforms and the Learning & Development Board

 TD SYNNEX

-- We’re learning that in this dynamic landscape, across is often the new ‘up’.
+We are working to digitalize our jobs and skills architecture, and to be able to create a skills signature that will provide visible simplicity to see and be uniquely seen when it comes to matching skills and interests– inclusively and intelligently– to opportunities.
+We’re learning that in this dynamic landscape, across is often the new ‘up’.
 Reskilling is the on-ramp for internal mobility, ensuring that the people we have become the people we need, again and again.
-We are on a continuing journey to harness generative AI and human intelligence to put skills to work, in ways that actually work
+We are on a continuing journey to harness generative AI, the transformative power of human coaching, and team intelligence to shift skills and put them to work, in ways that actually work for all.

 Executive Lunch Seating